 The decision to cancel school is taken very seriously.
-Decisions are made based on countywide conditions and weather forecasts to ensure the safety of all students, staff, and residents.
+School closure decisions are made for the entire District, not specific areas, based on countywide conditions and weather forecasts to ensure the safety of all students, staff, and residents.
 This means closings may occur when conditions might not seem particularly bad in your immediate area.

 When possible, the decision to close school is made the night before; however, inclement weather is often unpredictable, and a decision may be made in the morning.
 The District makes every attempt to reach a decision regarding the closing of school by 5:00 – 5:30 AM.
 However, many times the weather conditions change rapidly in the early morning hours that could cause a decision to be made later.

-As parents and guardians, if you feel conditions are unsafe and school is open, you have the option of not sending your child(ren) to school.
+If you feel conditions are unsafe and school is open, you have the option of not sending your student(s) to school.
 Students will receive an excused absence.
-Please report the absence to your child’s school.
-They will not be penalized academically, but they are expected to make up all assignments.
+Please report the absence to your student’s school.
+They will not be penalized academically, but are expected to make up all assignments.

 In the past, when the inclement weather made it unsafe to hold school, the District canceled school for a snow day.
 However, the DESE approved the option of an AMI (Alternative Methods of Instruction) virtual learning day in lieu of a snow day school cancellation.